1929 Auckland Rugby League season: Third grade open (Hayward Shield)

-Richmond won the championship by one point ahead of Ponsonby B. Richmond also won the knockout competition with a 18-0 win over Ellerslie in the final on September 21.
+Richmond won the championship after they beat Glen Lynn in the final by 2 points to 0 a Carlaw Park on August 17.
+Richmond also won the knockout competition with a 18-0 win over Ellerslie in the final on September 21.
 They had beaten Ponsonby B by default a week earlier while Ellerslie had upset Kingsland 11-5 in the other.
-Ellerslie had suprisingly made it to the final after only winning two matches during the championship.
+Ellerslie had surprisingly made it to the final after only winning two matches during the championship.
 The majority of the results were reported and the final standings were published in the newspaper which was very unusual in these early decades.